For kneeler makers – expert and amateur

-The Second World War put a stop to kneeler-making but by the early 1960s, as post-War austerity eased, the practice began again.
-In many cathedrals across the country, expert stitchers came together to produce rich and complex kneeler designs.
-But at the same time, non-experts in parishes everywhere decided that they too could design and make kneelers for their churches.
+The Second World War put a temporary stop to kneeler-making, but, as post-War austerity eased, the practice began again.
+Expert stitchers often produced rich and complex kneeler designs.
+At the same time, non-experts decided that they too could design and make kneelers for their churches.
+An extraordinary folk art movement was launched.

-Most of them turned out to be uninterested in complex pattern-making.
+Most congregations turned out to be uninterested in complex pattern-making.
 They wanted pictorial kneelers.
 Many, of course, chose Bible stories – Noah’s Ark and the Nativity were frequent favourites.
 But they were also keenly interested in all that pertained to their parish – buildings, wildlife, plants, events.
-A minority but a large minority stuck to pattern-making.
+A significant minority nevertheless stuck to pattern-making.

 So your first decision as designers has to be your subject matter.
 But how to set about it?
 Consider the wise words of Tom Lehrer: